-The Bucerius / UC Hastings Summer Program in Transnational IP Law and Licensing is organized jointly by the Center for Transnational IP, Media and Technology Law and Policy of Bucerius Law School and UC Hastings College of the Law, San Francisco, United States, and conceived as an intensive, three-week, English-taught program for upper division students and young practitioners.
+The Bucerius / UC Hastings Summer Program in International Intellectual Property Transactions is an intensive, three-week, English-taught program for upper division students and young practitioners.
+The program, taking place July 10-28, 2017 in Hamburg, Germany, is organized jointly by the Center for Transnational IP, Media and Technology Law and Policy of Bucerius Law School and UC Hastings College of the Law, San Francisco, United States.

 Designed to impart practical know-how and skills required for cross-border IP license transactions, the program explores theory, doctrine, and current problems with an international academic faculty representing multiple legal systems.
 Participants receive an overview of core concepts of IP law (patents, copyrights, trademarks and trade secrets, as relevant to licensing and extracting value from IP assets) and explore industry-specific licensing and deal making strategies.

 In addition to the fundamentals of EU and U.S. intellectual property regimes, program lectures will give special focus to:

 The program culminates with two intensive days of workshops, where students will apply the concepts explored during the program to a simulated license negotiation.
 Students work in teams, under the guidance of IP practitioners from major law firms, to negotiate the terms of a complex international license agreement.